 |Canon G9 X Mark II« »||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65||Canon G9 X Mark II|

 |Olympus E-5« »||Four Thirds||12.2||4032||3024||720/30p||21.6||10.5||519||56||Olympus E-5|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1300D indeed provides movie recording capabilities, while the E-1 does not.
 The highest resolution format that the 1300D can use is 1080/30p.

 Feature comparison: Canon 1300D vs Olympus E-1

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1300D and the E-1 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the E-1 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 1300D has a higher magnification (0.50x vs 0.48x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Olympus E-1 along with similar information for a selection of comparators.

 |Canon 1300D»||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 1300D|